 The second visualization demonstrates the frequency that a place name is mentioned in the data set using Carto’s cluster layer wizard.

-A third visualization uses Carto’s torque feature to visualize where Cicero was composing each letter during the 50s BCE.
+A third visualization uses Carto’s torque feature to visualize where Cicero was when he each letter during the 50s BCE.

 Each student group was tasked with creating data and a visualization for a smaller set of letters.
 Below are two examples.
 In the first one Ashley Zillian and Jackson Todd have experimented with labels and colors to visualize Letters 100-114.
 N.B.
 The caption to the legend (404-429) refers to location IDs assigned to each place in the data set.

-A second example, by Sean Deryck and Kate Zibas, uses color codes points to represent the locations of Cicero and Atticus and color codes arcs to represent the place from which the letter was sent.
+A second example, by Sean Deryck and Kate Zibas, uses color coded points to represent the locations of Cicero (blue points) and Atticus (red points).
+In addition, color coded arcs represent the place from which the letter was sent.

 This is the current version of the visualization platform, using data representing all travel narratives that mention Cassiope.
 A similar version of the platform was presented at the Kenyon College Celebration of High Impact Practices on March 31, 2016.